 How many of your customers love your product or service enough to brag about it to their friends?
-That’s where the Net Promoter Score (NPS) comes in handy, and you can establish it by surveying your customers about their opinion of your product and brand.
+This is where the Net Promoter Score (NPS) survey comes in handy.
+You can establish your NPS by surveying your customers about their opinion of your product and brand.

-Surveys with questions like "How likely are you to recommend our product to a friend or colleague?" or "What does this company do really well?" are probably measuring for NPS.
+Surveys with questions like "How likely are you to recommend our product to a friend or colleague?" or "What does this company do really well?" are typically measuring for NPS.

 NPS can also be used to measure how likely your employees are to refer your company as a great place to work.

-With word-of-mouth marketing directly responsible for 19% of purchase decisions (and almost 30% of all technology purchases), your customers are by far your best marketers.
-Capturing accurate data around who in your circle is marketing for you is a great way to measure your potential reach and exposure.
+Your customers are by far your best marketers, so it's important to get these NPS survey questions right.
+Because capturing accurate data around who in your circle is marketing for you is a great way to measure your potential reach and exposure.

 3. Market Research Survey

 To reach new customers and prospects, you must have a solid understanding of trends and happenings in the industry.
 Running surveys outside of your own database also pulls you outside your company bubble, giving you a true and accurate understanding of the marketplace as a whole.